 If a home has too many days on market, that is a fairly strong indicator that the home is overpriced.
 Buyers can obtain this information online and it is a frequently asked question.
 If a home is overpriced, then it may accumulate days on market and then that can send a message to buyers that there is a reason it is not selling, and it can cause concern to a potential buyer.

 Basing Your List Price on Internet Estimates or Zestimates

 Many home sellers will look at Zestimates or internet estimates to establish a value of their home.
 Zestimates are broad guidelines of the value of the home and do not take into account the upgrades, condition and more.
 Internet estimates are often incorrect with regards to the value of the home.

 A top Realtor® will perform a comparative market analysis of the neighborhood and document the individual differences which impact value.
 Some of the items that can be reflected in the value are the size of the lot, the square footage of the home, the number of bedrooms, the condition of the house, remodeled and upgraded kitchen and bathrooms.

 Feedback from Other Agents State it is Priced Too High

 Additionally, each time there are showings as a matter of practice, I ask the agent for feedback on everything!
 Price for sure, and of course it is good to ask them if their buyer is considering making an offer.
 Any feedback from brokers and from potential buyers should be passed on to the seller so they know and understand how their property is being received by the real estate community!
 Feedback can help you make a price adjustment if needed!

 The Listing Expired

 Depending on how long your listing period is, if the home does not sell within the listing agreement period, then the listing will expire.
-In most areas, this will show up in the MLS (multiple listing service) and this is a status which will be viewed when someone is researching the history of a property.
+In most areas, this will show up in the MLS (multiple listing service) and this is a status that will be viewed when someone is researching the history of a property.